reddec/wd/README.md

 1. request will be dumped to a temporary file on disk
 2. client will get 204 No Content
 3. in background go-routine, request will be streamed from disk like it was sent by client
+4. file name will be added to the internal queue (`-q, --queue`)
-4. it will retry execute request again and again during 1 + `--retries` attempts in case non-2xx code returned.
+5. it will retry execute request again and again during 1 + `--retries` attempts in case non-2xx code returned.
 Output will be dropped.

+Maximum number of parallel async worker can be limited by `-A,--async-worker`, default is `2`.

 Async mode can be activated by: